-Surveillance under the responsibility of the notified body
+5. Surveillance under the responsibility of the notified body

-- 5.1 The purpose of surveillance is to make sure that the manufacturer duly fulfils the obligations arising out of the approved quality system. - 5.2 The manufacturer shall allow the notified body entrance for inspection purposes to the locations of design, manufacture, inspection, testing and storage, and shall provide it with all necessary information, in particular: - the quality system documentation; - the quality records as foreseen by the design part of the quality system, such as results of analyses, calculations, tests, etc.; - the quality records as foreseen by the manufacturing part of the quality system, such as inspection reports and test data, calibration data, qualification reports of the personnel concerned, etc.

-5.3 The notified body shall carry out periodic audits to make sure that the manufacturer maintains and applies the quality system and shall provide an audit report to the manufacturer.
+- 5.1 The purpose of surveillance is to make sure that the manufacturer duly fulfils the obligations arising out of the approved quality system. - 5.2 The manufacturer shall, for assessment purposes, allow the notified body access to the design, manufacture, inspection, testing and storage sites, and shall provide it with all necessary information, in particular: - a) the quality system documentation; - b) the quality records as provided for by the design part of the quality system, such as results of analyses, calculations, tests, etc.; - c) the quality records as provided for by the manufacturing part of the quality system, such as inspection reports and test data, calibration data, qualification reports on the personnel concerned, etc. - 5.3 The notified body shall carry out periodic audits to make sure that the manufacturer maintains and applies the quality system and shall provide the manufacturer with an audit report.

 After the initial audit (see 3) a periodic surveillance takes place with a scope generally limited to the areas which are critical for the conformity of instruments.
-The frequency of periodic audits may vary according to the past performance of the manufacturer, the frequency of any changes to the quality system, and the complexity of the products, but shall l take place in a period not exceeding 12 months since the last audit.
+The frequency of periodic audits may vary according to the past performance of the manufacturer, the frequency of any changes to the quality system, and the complexity of the products.